ueberdosis/tiptap/docs/guide/collaborative-editing.md

 const editor = new Editor({
   extensions: [
     // …
-    // Register the document with tiptap
+    // Register the document with Tiptap
     Collaboration.configure({
       document: ydoc,
     }),